Halitosis is the medical name for bad breath. It describes an unpleasant smell in the breath which is detectable by

 If you smoke, try to stop.
 Smoking or using other oral tobacco products increases the risk of developing gum disease as well as causing halitosis because of chemicals left in the mouth.

 If you have dentures and have halitosis

 You may not be cleaning them properly.
 Ask your dentist for advice on cleaning dentures.

 What treatment will I need if the halitosis doesn't go away?

 This will naturally depend on the cause.
 For example, if it turns out you have nasal polyps, you might be prescribed a steroid nasal spray, or have an operation.
-If you have acid reflux, you may prescribed medicines such as proton pump inhibitors (PPIs) or ranitidine.
+If you have acid reflux, you may prescribed medicines such as proton pump inhibitors (PPIs).
 You may be prescribed antibiotics if you have an infection, etc.

 The main treatment of halitosis coming from within the mouth is good oral hygiene.
 Aim to get into a regular habit of good oral hygiene - in particular, teeth brushing and cleaning between teeth.